 This exception happens when a zero divisor occurs for a divide instruction or when a transcendental function is asymptotic with infinity as the asymptote.
 Table 9-14 lists the instructions that can cause the divide by zero exception.
 Note that only the FDIV and FSGLDIV instructions are native to the MC68040.
 The other conditions occur only if the M68040FPSP is used.
 When a divide by zero is detected, the DZ bit is set in the FPSR EXC byte.
 The divide by zero exception only has maskable exceptional conditions; therefore, no M68040FPSP intervention is needed.
-An exception is taken only if the DZ bit is set in FPSR EXC byte and the corresponding bit in the FPCR ENABLE byte is set.
+An exception is taken only if the DZ bit is set.